- Minimum GPA of 86 after the first semester, minimum grade of 80 in research methods course, final GPA over 80.

 - References (1 page) – Briefly summarize major works that will be used in your thesis.
 Any special issues regarding source material should be discussed here.

 Theses must be between 20,000-30,000 words (approximately between 80-120 pages), including bibliography.
 Theses should be typed, double-spaced and printed on regular letterhead paper with 2.5 cm margins.

 - Title Page - includes the title of the work, name of author, date of submission (month and year), and the name of the advisor.
 It should also have the following statement: “Thesis submitted in partial fulfillment of the degree of Master of Arts in the Department of Public Policy, International Program in Conflict Resolution and Mediation, Tel Aviv University.”

 - Abstract - minimum of 250 words, maximum of 750 words, stating the major thesis of the work, its goals and the methodology employed.
 The abstract must be in English and in Hebrew.

 - Table of contents - includes page references to all parts of the thesis, including bibliography.

 - Components of the Thesis - several chapters, including an introduction and conclusion.
 The chapters should preferably be divided into sub-sections as well, although this is left to the discretion of the author in consultation with her/his advisor.
 Sub-sections need not be listed in the table of contents.

 - Notes - every work must include the appropriate scholarly references and bibliography.
 Notes may be placed either at the bottom of the page (footnotes) or at the end of the work (endnotes).
 They are to be numbered continuously throughout each chapter.

 - Citations – use one standard format for citations.
-You may choose either Chicago Manual of Style, or Modern Language Association (MLA), or Turabian.
+You may choose either Chicago Manual of Style, Modern Language Association (MLA), American Psychological Association (APA) or Turabian.
 Be consistent.